ssato/python-anyconfig/docs/usage.rst

    :widths: 10, 20, 40

-   ac_parser, str or :class:`anyconfig.backend.base.Parser`, Forced parser type or parser object ac_dict, mapping object, "Any callable (function or class) to make mapping object will be returned as a result or None.
+   ac_parser, str or :class:`anyconfig.backend.base.Parser`, Forced parser type or parser object ac_dict, callable, "Any callable (function or class) to make mapping object will be returned as a result or None.
 If not given or ac_dict is None, default mapping object used to store resutls is dict or :class:`~collections.OrderedDict` if ac_ordered is True and selected backend can keep the order of items in mapping objects." ac_ordered, bool, True to keep resuls ordered.
 Please note that order of items in results may be lost depends on backend used. ac_template, bool, Assume given file may be a template file and try to compile it AAR if True ac_context, mapping object, Mapping object presents context to instantiate template